datastax/cassandra-data-apis/README.md

 ## Configuration

 There are a few ways configuration can be provided.
-When using Docker, settings can be provide as either environment variables or by mounting a configuration file.
+When using Docker, settings can be provided as either environment variables or by mounting a configuration file.

 Additional configuration can be added using environment variables by adding them